appcelerator-archive/titanium_mobile_blackberry/README.md

 3. The log files are located at /accounts/1000/appdata/<your app id>/logs
 4. You can use tail -f to stream log updates.
 Note you will need to re-start tail between application runs.

 10) The easiest way to target running on a device is to use Titanium Studio and follow the instructions on the preview site.
-You can also use the deploy-device script under /tools folder and edit the script to match your configuration.
-You will first need to generate and install a debug token on the the target device as outlined below:
+You can also use the command utilities to do the same activities as in Titanium Studio.

+- Setup the BB10 environment for code signing:

 1. Register for a set of signing keys at https://www.blackberry.com/SignedKeys/codesigning.html (note the signing pin number)
 2. After receiving the signing certs put them somewhere locally.
 3. From a command window run "cd /Applications/bbndk/host_IP_ADDRESS/darwin/x86/usr/bin/
 4. From a command window run "./blackberry-signer -register -csjpin SIGNING_PIN -storepass STORAGE_PASSWORD PATH_TO_RDK_KEYS.csj PATH_TO_PBDT_KEYS.csj"
-5. From a command window run "./blackberry-debugtokenrequest -storepass STORAGE_PASSWORD -devicepin DEVICE_PIN debugtoken.bar"
+5. From a command window run "./blackberry-debugtokenrequest -storepass STORE_PASSWORD -devicepin DEVICE_PIN debugtoken.bar"
 6. From a command window run "./blackberry-deploy -installDebugToken PATH_TO_DEBUG_TOKEN/debugtoken.bar -device DEVICE_IP  -password DEVICE_PASSWORD

+- Run the application on the BB10 simulator:

+PATH_TO_PLATFORM_SDK/blackberry/builder.py run -t simulator -d PATH_TO_PROJECT -p PATH_TO_BB_NDK --ip_address=SIMULATOR_IP --device_password=DEVICE_PASSWORD

+- Run on a development device:

+PATH_TO_PLATFORM_SDK/blackberry/builder.py run -t device -d PATH_TO_PROJECT -p PATH_TO_BB_NDK --ip_address=DEVICE_IP --device_password=DEVICE_PASSWORD --debug_token PATH_TO_DEBUG_TOKEN/debugtoken.bar

+- Build a release bar file and sign it so it can be published to 'App World' or deployed to device:

+PATH_TO_PLATFORM_SDK/blackberry/builder.py" run -t distribute -d PATH_TO_PROJECT -p PATH_TO_BB_NDK --store_password STORE_PASSWORD --output_dir PATH_TO_SIGNED_BAR_FILE

 How to Setup and Build the Titanium BlackBerry SDK (Native Platform Drop-In)